agnieszkagi/nauka_gita/README.md

 As Agnieszka said:

 > Ucz sie Gita
-> the present is our past.
+> a bedziesz dobrym testerem